THE GAME OF BATTLEDORE AND SHUTTLECOCK.

 Click on images to enlarge.

 The game of ‘battledore and shuttlecock’ dates back to the 18th and 19th centuries.
 The roots of the game have been reported to go back to ancient times in China and other Asian countries.
 The game was played with rackets, battledores and even wooden paddles.
 ‘Battledore and shuttlecock ‘was played without a net and without the boundary lines of a court.
-If a single player played, they would hit the shuttle in the air counting the number times they could do this without it falling on the floor.
-Two or more players hit the shuttlecock back and forth.
-This was usually a cooperative rather than competitive game.
-The players purposely hit the shuttlecock towards rather than away from each other, their goal was to have as long a rally as possible keeping the shuttlecock up in the air and counting the number of consecutive successful strokes in each rally.
+If a single player played, they would hit the shuttle in the air counting the number of times they could do this without it falling on the floor.
+If two or more players played they would hit the shuttlecock back and forth to each other, it was usually a cooperative rather than a competitive game, the players purposely hit the shuttlecock towards rather than away from each other, their goal was to have as long a rally as possible keeping the shuttlecock up in the air and counting the number of consecutive successful strokes in each rally.
+The present-day game of badminton developed from this much older game of ‘battledore and shuttlecock’.
+Badminton was being played in at least 1863 and maybe a few years before that.

 Battledore and shuttlecock being played in the North Hall at Badminton House